lew-pop/Agile-Scrum-Software-Development-Lifecycle/README.md

 # Agile Methodology and Software Development Lifecycle (SDLC)

 ## Repository Overview
-This repository showcases the skills and knowledge I acquired through my coursework in CS-250: Software Development Lifecycle.
-Inside, you will find:
+This repository contains the coursework for CS-250: Software Development Lifecycle, through which I have gained the skills and understanding needed to effectively implement Agile methodologies in future software development projects.
+By prioritizing communication, embracing iterative development, and fostering strong team dynamics, I am confident in my ability to contribute to successful and efficient software development teams.
+Inside this repository, you will find:
+  * Sprint Review and Retrospective: The complete version of the final Sprint Review and Retrospective, providing a comprehensive look at the outcomes and insights from the project.

+  * (Short Version) Sprint Review and Retrospective Overview: A concise summary of the final Sprint Review and Retrospective, offering a quick overview of the project's achievements and lessons learned.

   * PowerPoint Presentation: A detailed comparison of the traditional waterfall project development model versus the Scrum-Agile methodology, highlighting the key differences and benefits of each approach.
-  * Final Sprint Review and Retrospective: The complete version of the final Sprint Review and Retrospective, providing a comprehensive look at the outcomes and insights from the project.
-  * (Short Version) Sprint Review and Retrospective Overview: A concise summary of the final Sprint Review and Retrospective, offering a quick overview of the project's achievements and lessons learned.

-## Overview
-This repository contains the coursework course has equipped me with the necessary skills and understanding to implement Agile methodologies effectively in my future software development projects.
-By focusing on communication, embracing iterative development, and fostering strong team dynamics, I am confident in my ability to contribute to successful and efficient software development teams.

 ## Understanding User Needs through User Stories